 - Stationary including pens, pencils, paper

-If students wish to complete their assessments electronically they will be required to bring a laptop/iPad and a USB to save all of their work.
+If learners have access to a laptop/ipad we advise that they bring it on course, however it is not a requirement.
 WIFI is only provided in the training room.
 If you wish to complete work in your accommodation/ at home you will be required to purchase WIFI.

 Will I get a certificate when I finish?

-The AILC will only issue nationally recognised qualifications to students who have provided a USI and completed all assessment work and deemed competent.
+The AILC will only issue nationally recognised qualifications to students who have provided a USI, completed all assessment work and deemed competent.

-If students have been deemed competent the AILC will issue certificates within 30 calendar days of the completion of the course.
+If students have been deemed competent in all assessements, the AILC will issue certificate your certificate and transcript within 30 calendar days of the completion of the marking process.

 What happens if I have to withdraw from the course?